srosenthal/bambot/README.md

 # The Solution: Bambot
-Nagbot is a side project I developed at [Seeq](https://seeq.com) and launched in August 2019.
+Bambot is a side project I developed at [Seeq](https://seeq.com) and launched in August 2019.
 It should be run on a schedule with a tool like cron or SystemD.
 Bambot scans the Atom feed of recent build failures, looks for known failure patterns, and posts a comment with an excerpt of the logs.

 Here's what a Bambot comment looks like in Bamboo
 ![Example of Bambot's comment](https://github.com/srosenthal/bambot/blob/master/bambot-comment.png "Example of Bambot's comment")